Illinois Poison Prevention Month (IPPM) – March 1-31

 - First...Know the Basics: If you haven’t already done so, complete the IPC’s quick, free online Poison Prevention Education Course and learn more about poison prevention, poison centers.

-- Then, order IPPM promotional materials: children's paint sheets, mobile phone popsockets, pencils, posters, safety packets (w/sticker and magnet) and more!
+- Then, order IPPM promotional materials: children's paint sheets, jar grippers, safety packets (w/stickers and magnets), posters and more.

 - Check out the "Day in the Life of a Poison Center" blog to see how the IPC helps tens of thousands of Illinoisans each year.